 The SSC sends its full consensus recommendation to the GNSO Council for consideration.

-Draft Timeline – note, timeline may need to be adjusted based on # of candidates received as well as level of agreement within SSC following initial evaluation (for discussion):
+Draft Timeline – Note, timeline may need to be adjusted based on # of candidates received as well as level of agreement within SSC following initial evaluation (for discussion).
+While the draft timeline is organized in calendar days to assist the SSC in working backwards from external deadlines, it will be important to make sure that there are enough working days available to complete each task:

 Scenario 1: Candidates provided